poolifier/benchmark/README.md

   - [concurrent.js](https://github.com/bitair-org/concurrent.js)
   - [nanothreads](https://github.com/snuffyDev/nanothreads)

-  Those are our results:

-  - CPU Intensive task with 100k operations submitted to each pool: [https://bencher.dev/perf/poolifier-benchmark](https://bencher.dev/perf/poolifier-benchmark).

 - External pools with which we used to compare the poolifier results:

   - [node-worker-threads-pool](https://github.com/SUCHMOKUO/node-worker-threads-pool): removed because it does not support dynamic modules import or import outside the task function.
 The task function is expected to be self-contained, which makes it difficult to use in real world application without ugly hacks.